Chiogros/Facebook-and-Instagram-connectors-for-GDataStudio/README.md

 Google Data Studio connectors to fetch data from Graph API.

 ## Connectors organization
-There's a main connector called "Core" that's common for both Facebook and Instagram (since both use Graph API): it retrieve and handle data to bring it properly for GDS and set authentication method.
+There's a main connector called "Core" that's common for both Facebook and Instagram (since both use Graph API): it retrieves data, transforms data for GDS and set authentication method.
-Child connectors (Page, Counts, ...) use Core functions and have functions specific for their API endpoint.
+Children connectors (Page, Counts, ...) use Core functions and specific functions for their API endpoint.

 ## How to use them on GDS